-Next Generation Data Protection and Backup for the Cloud
+Next Generation Data Protection & Cloud Backup — On-Demand Webinar

 The continued evolution of traditional on-premise applications to cloud-based applications has heralded in the next generation of data protection and backup.
 While the need to protect this SaaS data, in applications like Office 365, Google Apps and Salesforce, is as critical as the need to protect your on-premise data, many struggle to understand why and how to effectively keep SaaS data protected and recoverable when a data loss event occurs.

 In this session featuring Steven Hill, Senior Analyst at 451 Research, you’ll learn:

 - How your data protection plan needs to evolve as you move from on-prem to the cloud

 - How to combat a Ransomware attack and other devastating data loss events

 - How best-in-class organizations are protecting SaaS data with Spanning